Praxis: A Writing Center Journal • Vol 20, No 2 (2023)

 Richard: I see what you both mean.
 [To Winona] I think you should have more context for that paragraph.

+Conversations like these explained why respondents reached such different conclusions about the same section of writing, demonstrating the value of having respondents speak to both the writer and each other.
+Their conversations led to feedback that was more nuanced and helpful than a set of contradictory written critiques would have been.
 Emphasizing the agency of the writer as the ultimate decision-maker also helped students feel better about giving contradictory advice because it reduced the pressure my students felt to give the “correct” feedback.
 Sometimes writers specifically requested ideas for how to handle certain frustrations they had about their drafts.
 For example, prior to being workshopped, Lydia requested that her classmates give feedback on her introduction because she didn’t like it.
 As a result of class-wide brainstorming, Lydia received six different suggestions for how she might revise her introduction, which thrilled her.
 Respondents were able to give ideas freely despite their contradictory advice because they did not have to worry about finding the best answer: as they pointed out in class, that decision was up to Lydia.

-While students were largely successful at reframing their ideas about authority or contradiction, some students struggled all semester with rejecting the fault-finding model of writing.
+While students were largely successful at reframing their ideas about authority or contradiction, some students struggled all semester with rejecting the fault finding model of writing.
 As a result, a couple of Art of the Essay students purposely ignored the questions writers had about their drafts and insisted on delivering nothing but praise.
 One student in particular, Ross, filled his written and verbal remarks with superfluous admiration, insisting that he couldn’t find a single fault with any of his classmates’ papers.

 Throughout the semester, I observed that Ross’s behavior was not the result of pressure from his classmates.
 On the contrary, the students reported that they did not want to solely hear praise for their own work.
 When discussing their survey responses in class, students in both classes expressed the frustration they felt when they didn’t receive substantive feedback on papers.
 One student even listed the issue as one of her fears about the workshop: she worried that classmates would say something blandly positive about her work but offer no criticism.
 I asked both classes if they trusted feedback that was entirely positive, and they unanimously said they did not.
 I also asked if they believed their teachers read their work if they didn’t leave feedback, and everyone said no.

 Despite their distrust of vague praise on papers, writers did appreciate receiving Ross’s adulations on their first essays, when they felt the most insecure.
 However, the feeling did not last.
 As the semester wore on, Ross’s classmates occasionally joked about the shallow nature of his feedback.
 In private, one writer told me with regret, “All that praise felt good at the time, but now I have no idea what I’m supposed to revise.”
 At first, I suspected that Ross was not actually reading his classmates’ drafts, but I noticed that Ross did sometimes offer substantive ideas and feedback—after comments made by another classmate inspired him to add to their assessments.
 He replied to other responders with “Yes, and” statements, accidentally revealing that he had seen potential ideas for how his classmates could improve their drafts and chosen not to say anything.
 However, despite multiple reminders and interventions, Ross rarely gave a direct suggestion to a classmate about their work.
 Both writing center and creative writing scholars have discussed the difficulty of determining the correct level of authority to assume when working with students.
 Peter Carino, Linda K. Shamoon, and Deborah H. Burns all caution against taking too militant of a stance in favor of non-directive tutoring approaches, especially when the tutor knows much more about a particular writing task than the student does (Carino; Shamoon and Burns).
-In creative writing scholarship, Mary Swander advises instructors that our ingrained idea of traditional creative writing instruction (which she refers to as “the abusive basketball-coach model”) is guaranteed to impact our pedagogy and our students’ expectations: “Every creative writing instructor… must struggle with the inheritance of the basketball-coach method—that shrewd-criticism, buck-up, for-your-own-good approach—and how s/he establishes authority.
+In creative writing scholarship, Mary Swander advises instructors that our ingrained idea of traditional creative writing instruction (which she refers to as “the abusive basketball-coach model”) is guaranteed to impact our pedagogy and our students’ expectations: “Every creative writing instructor… must struggle with the inheritance of the basketball-coach method—that shrewd-criticism, buck up, for-your-own-good approach—and how s/he establishes authority.
 And students must be made aware of what they’re working with or against” (169).

 Helping students see the wider context behind their actions as reader-responders requires active instruction, which means finding a balance or alternative between what Mary Ann Cain calls the “Charming Tyrant” and “Faceless Facilitator” roles that an instructor might play in a workshop.
 When describing her own attempts to define her role over time, Cain writes, “I did not want to be the object of my students’ unquestioned reverence and slavish devotion.
 And yet if I were not to remain “dead” to the social order that my students lived by… I needed their respect and recognition—a Face” (35).
 In the end, while the writing center workshop did not require me to give conclusive, binding opinions on any students’ drafts, I did have to be direct and exert my authority regarding the workshop philosophy.
 Classroom policies helped reinforce the messaging, but I had to consistently challenge unwanted behavior and directly explain to students how I wanted them to approach workshopping and why.